Judson College (Alabama): Campus

-In 2022, the school's archives were transferred to Samford University, a sister school, founded in Marion which relocated to Birmingham in 1887.

 Student life

 Judson College participated in joint social and civic events with Marion Military Institute, also located in Marion.
 Many of these events and traditions date as far back as the Civil War and are connected culturally to that era.
+It had a chapter of Phi Mu Gamma sorority from 1904–1913.

 Judson College was ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.